Everything you need to know before you go.

 What meals are included?

 All meals and snacks are included in the price of the retreat, both for residents and commuters.
 If you prefer, you can opt-out of any meal and eat as you wish off-site, exploring the wonderful local restaurants and town.
 You can also use the kitchen in the main house to make your own plant-based dinner.
 There is a dining room with a community table, living room tables in the main community house, and an outdoor table and chair for dining al fresco.
 Light snacks (bars, fruit, nuts) are allowed in your bedroom.

 What are meals like?

 All meals served are plant-based.
 Breakfast includes fresh fruit plates, granola, cereals, bagels and cream cheese, tomatoes, yogurt, avocado toast, juices and milks.
 Lunches and dinners are made by a renowned Palm Springs vegan chef, Chef Tanya, who uses only organic and locally sourced foods.
 (See Cuisine.)
 Cynthia has partnered with Chef Tanya to create these delicious meals.
 If you have special dietary needs, please let us know.
 There will be snacks available at all times.
 If you need to supplement the food offered, you may bring your own food.
 Communal spaces are plant-based only.

 What if I want to eat animal products?

 You absolutely can!
 However, the retreat is plant-based, so there will be no meat served or allowed to be cooked or eaten in communal spaces.
 You are welcome to have animal products in your bedroom (like freeze-dried jerky or a meal you bring in).
-You are free to opt-out of the breakfast and lunch meals and dine at the local restaurants, if you prefer.
-Dinner is not included for the purpose of you to enjoy a meal of your choice and craving.
+You are free to opt-out of the meals and dine at the local restaurants, if you prefer.

 Are tea, hot water, and coffee available?